Search

 Fewer stakeholders need to be involved

-To date, the involvement of stakeholders has been required in numerous steps of due diligence.
+To date, the involvement of stakeholders has been required for numerous steps of due diligence.
 In addition to those directly affected, stakeholders include consumers and human rights and environmental organizations.
 The circle of stakeholders to be included is to be reduced to those directly affected and their representatives.
 The sub-areas of the due diligence obligations in which stakeholders are to be involved are also to be reduced.

 Monitoring effort to be reduced

 According to the current CSDDD, the appropriateness and effectiveness of measures to identify, prevent, mitigate, remedy and minimize the extent of negative impacts must be reviewed at least every twelve months.
-The EU Commission would like to reduce the workload by only requiring companies to take monitoring measures every five years and when there is a specific reason to do so.
+The EU Commission wants to reduce the workload by only requiring companies to take monitoring measures every five years and when there is a specific reason to do so.

 Climate plans should no longer have to be implemented